 Manchester University Hospitals NHS Foundation Trust is a leading trust in teaching, research and innovation and has a vast research portfolio.

-At The Northern Contraception, Sexual Health and HIV Service there is a dedicated team specialising in research in Sexual Health and HIV.
+At The Northern Contraception, Sexual Health and HIV Service there is a dedicated team specialising in research in sexual health and HIV.

-If your have already participated in one of our research studies, you already know how well we take care of you during the trial.
-We will do our best to work around your availability with regards to the trial visits and we take pride in establishing a fantastic working relationship with you.
 If you are thinking about taking part in a clinical trial with us, please do not hesitate to get in touch.
 We have an very comprehensive research portfolio, as you can see below, and may have something going on which could suit you.

-Examples of research studies that we deliver include:
+Examples of research studies that we deliver:

 New HIV treatments and the relationship between medications and body systems such as the liver and Kidneys.